South Dakota School of Mines and Technology BS in Metallurgical Engineering

 The main focus area for this major is General Metallurgical Engineering.
 For more details on this concentration, visit its profile page.

 Metallurgical Engineering is a major offered under the engineering program of study at South Dakota School of Mines and Technology.
-We’ve gathered data and other essential information about the bachelor’s degree program in metallurgical engineering, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.
+We’ve pulled together some essential information you should know about the bachelor’s degree program in metallurgical engineering, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 In order to help students and their parents find the best school for them, we have created several different types of college rankings, which are updated yearly.
 The bachelor's program at SD Mines was ranked #3 on College Factual's Best Schools for metallurgical engineering list.
 It is also ranked #1 in South Dakota.